ljpernic/HQ3.1/src/pages/content/fiction/2020-09-13-A-Little-Journey/index.md

 As for Mr. Thirkell, for some reason of trajectory, perhaps, he had been blown out the other side of the ship.
 Mrs. Bellowes saw him falling separate and away from them, screaming, screaming.

-There goes Mr. Thirkell, thought Mrs. Bellowes.
+*There goes Mr. Thirkell*, thought Mrs. Bellowes.

 And she knew where he was going.
 He was going to be burned and roasted and broiled good, but very good.

 Mr. Thirkell was falling down into the Sun.

-And here we are, thought Mrs. Bellowes.
-Here we are, going on out, and out, and out.
+*And here we are*, thought Mrs. Bellowes. *Here we are, going on out, and out, and out.*

 There was hardly a sense of motion at all, but she knew that she was traveling at fifty thousand miles an hour and would continue to travel at that speed for an eternity, until....

 She saw the other women swinging all about her in their own trajectories, a few minutes of oxygen left to each of them in their helmets, and each was looking up to where they were going.

-Of course, thought Mrs. Bellowes.
-Out into space.
-Out and out, and the darkness like a great church, and the stars like candles, and in spite of everything, Mr. Thirkell, the rocket, and the dishonesty, we are going toward the Lord.
+*Of course*, thought Mrs. Bellowes. *Out into space.
+Out and out, and the darkness like a great church, and the stars like candles, and in spite of everything, Mr. Thirkell, the rocket, and the dishonesty, we are going toward the Lord.*

-And there, yes, there, as she fell on and on, coming toward her, she could almost discern the outline now, coming toward her was His mighty golden hand, reaching down to hold her and comfort her like a frightened sparrow....
+And there, yes, *there*, as she fell on and on, coming toward her, she could almost discern the outline now, coming toward her was His mighty golden hand, reaching down to hold her and comfort her like a frightened sparrow....

 "I'm Mrs. Amelia Bellowes," she said quietly, in her best company voice.
 "I'm from the planet Earth."